Asparagus with Lime and Mint

 *To chiffonade mint, stack a few leaves, roll leaves up like a cigar, starting at one end, make your way down the roll, making thin slices.

 1 Heat the oil in a wide sauté or frying pan on medium-high.
-When the oil is hot, add the asparagus and sprinkle with salt and pepper to taste, cooking for about 5 minutes until fragrant.
+When the oil is hot, add the asparagus and sprinkle with salt and pepper to taste, cooking for about 5-6 minutes until just cooked through, but still with some firmness.

 2 Put on a plate and squeeze lime juice over the asparagus and sprinkle on the mint.